As an Amazon Associate I earn from qualifying purchases.

-- Elliptical machines are ineffective for many people because the have an unnatural gait.
-In extreme cases this can even lead to hip pain as your stride is out of its normal rhythm.
+- Elliptical machines are ineffective for many people because they have an unnatural gait.
+In extreme cases, this can even lead to hip pain as your stride is out of its normal rhythm.

 So, long story short, a rowing machine is best but, if you have the space, both could serve a function in your fitness arsenal.
 If you really want an alternative to a rowing machine, check out our article about The Best Treadmills for Big Guys.

 A the end of the day, the best rowing machine for a heavy person is the one that you will use most often.
-Whether you need a rowing machine with a 300, 350, 400, or 1,000 pound capacity, choose one that won’t be gather dust in a closet or corner.
+Whether you need a heavy-duty rowing machine with a 300, 350, 400, or 1,000-pound capacity, choose one that won’t gather dust in a closet or corner.

 As with every type of exercise, don’t simply choose something that is the most effective option on paper.
 Do what you love and the results will follow.
 So get out there, find yourself a rowing machine and get paddling!